 Step 1- Position

-Place the rug over the lower part of the horse’s neck, in front of the shoulders.
-Slide the rug backwards until the neck seam of the rug lies along the line of the horse’s shoulder and forward of the wither.
-Rugs should sit comfortably around the shoulder but not put pressure on, or pull back on, the shoulders.
+Place your rug on your horse, move to the front of your horse with both hands, grab the webbing (near the lycra) at either side of your horse’s wither.
+Pull the full Rug forward of your horse’s wither, slide your hands down the webbing and secure your chest firmly.
+Our Rugs are cut forward of the wither so it is important that they are pulled forward this will give you extra coverage across your chest and alleviate pull across shoulders.
 At the back of the rug, the top of the tail flap (where the tail flap joins to the rug) should be sitting at the top of the horse’s tail.
-If the tail flap is sitting too low down on the horse’s tail, this could mean that the rug is too big.
+If the tail flap is sitting too low down on the horse’s tail or rubbing against your horses dock this could mean that the rug is too big.
 The sensitive dock/tail area of the horse’s tail should not be restricted by a seam that sits too low.

 Step 2 – Leg Straps